 Take this stat from Market Force, for example.
 The purchase decisions of 81% of U.S. online consumers are influenced by their friends’ social media posts.
 This is a new reality—it’s how Millennials prefer to shop in the digital age.

 So how do you take advantage of this and maximize the potential of your customers doing the heavy lifting of spreading the word for you?

-Implement a referral program, of course.
+Implement a referral marketing program, of course.
 Incentivize your potential customers to put the word out.
-Here we list a few examples of brands that successfully incorporated referral programs into their marketing scheme.
+Here we list a few examples of brands that successfully incorporated referral programs into their marketing scheme and their thoughtful websites.

 Hopefully, they will inspire you.

 G Suite is a comprehensive collection of productivity, collaboration, and cloud computing tools designed and released by Google in 2006.

 This suite consists of a number of tools that are now all but indispensable in this day and age.
 They include Google Drive, Docs, Hangouts, Calendar, Google+, sheets, slides, forms, and of course Gmail.

 But despite G Suite enjoying the branding of the most popular search engine in the world, they still had to market these tools back in 2006.

 In order to get people talking about the suite, they implemented a referral program that incentivized new users with cash for each person that signed up using the program participant’s link.